 Product Demo Video Examples

 Airtable knows if someone has stuck around over one minute into their demo video, this is likely a qualified lead who wants to learn more.

-2. Zendesk Sunshine
+3. Zendesk Sunshine

 "Customer relationships are complicated … made up of fragmented pieces of what you know about your customers … it’s kind of all over the place," a narrator explains.
-But Zendesk gets it.
-“What seems like chaos is actually everything you want."
+But Zendesk gets it: "What seems like chaos is actually everything you want."

 The viewer immediately feels like Zendesk understands them.
 It’s a full 50 seconds into the video before Zendesk even introduces a solution.

-This is a workhorse of a demo video, but the viewer witnesses how SurveyMonkey can integrate into their daily workflow -- and how easy the product is to use, from sign-in to send.
+This is a workhorse of a demo video, but the viewer witnesses how SurveyMonkey can integrate into their daily workflow – and how easy the product is to use, from sign-in to send.

 Is there anything harder to sell on the internet than meditation?
 Headspace makes it seem easy with their modern, relatable animated product demo video.

 They offer a "healthier, happier life" and show you how the app works for a variety of users with differing goals and times.

 The goal of this product demo is to wow rather than educate, and that’s exactly what it does.